Oman Work Visa

 Foreign professionals can maintain long-term residency in Oman by renewing their employment contracts and residency cards (Oman ID).
 Long-term stay and permanent residence in Oman is possible through stable jobs and employer sponsorship.

-Permanent Residency (PR) Residency is tied to employment and must be renewed periodically through employer sponsorship.
-However, Oman introduced a Long-Term Residency Visa for investors, retirees, and property owners as a special pathway.
+Residency is tied to employment and must be renewed periodically through employer sponsorship.
+Oman does not offer a traditional permanent residency system for most foreign workers.

-PR Eligibility Timeline Work visa holders must renew their residency card every 1–2 years depending on their employment contract and employer’s sponsorship status.
+Work visa holders must renew their residency card every 1–2 years, depending on their employment contract and employer sponsorship status.

 How Y-Axis Can Help You